Common warning signs for suicide include:

 - Depression or another mental health problem, such as bipolar disorder (manic-depressive illness) or schizophrenia.

-- A parent with depression or substance use problems.
+- A parent with depression or substance use disorder.

 - Tried suicide before.